kubestellar/kubestellar/docs/poc2023q1/outline.md

 and namespaces.
-A resource may be built-in by any of several ways: it can be built-in to the apiserver, it can be defined by a CRD, its API group can be delegated by an APIService to a custom external server (both of the latter two are sometimes called "aggregation").
+A resource may be built-in by any of several ways: it can be built-in to the apiserver, it can be defined by a CRD, its API group can be delegated by an APIService to a custom external server (each of the latter two is sometimes called "aggregation").
 Note also that a resourece may be defined in edge clusters one way (e.g., by being built into kube-apiserver) and in the workload management workspace another way (e.g., by a CustomResourceDefinition).

 In this PoC, all edge clusters are considered to have the same